TERMS & CONDITIONS

 - Chubb Bulleid

-Chubb Bulleid is the trading name of Chubb Bulleid Limited, of whom the Directors are Bruce Scobie, Richard Cussell, Matthew Chalfont-Griffin, Caroline Jones, Laura Maden, Thomas Bowes and Carla Jones.
+Chubb Bulleid is the trading name of Chubb Bulleid Limited, of whom the Directors are Bruce Scobie, Richard Cussell, Matthew Chalfont-Griffin, Caroline Jones, Laura Maden, Thomas Bowes, Carla Jones and Adele Wakefield.

 2.1 The Company Registration Number is 05386876 and the Registered Office is at 7 Market Place, Wells, Somerset BA5 2RJ, VAT registration number 129 912 161.